 When using a shim, please wind slower because winding rapidly actually creates centrifugal force.
 Centrifugal force will cause any shim to pull up and away from the center which can then become an airborne flying hazard.

 In my haste to try my idea I jammed a crochet hook between the spindle and the roll and started winding furiously.
-Yep, the hook flew out the top, taking off like a rocket, flew across the room narrowing missing my TV.
+Yep, the hook flew out the top, and shot across the room narrowing missing my TV.

 If the amount was small enough, and since the yarn winds at the bottom of the roll, you can turn the roll over and use the same method to wind another color on the other end.

 I always work from the outside of my yarn cake.
-The reason for center pull skeins was for convenience over yarn "hanks" as it ended the need to wind or "ball" your yarn.
-The skeins do not roll around when working with them but the disadvantage to center pulls skeins is they collapse into themselves and tangle as you deplete the yarn.
+The reason for center pull skeins was for convenience over yarn "hanks" ending the need to wind or "ball" your yarn.
+The skeins do not roll around when working with them but the disadvantage to center pulls skeins is they collapse and tangle as you deplete the yarn.

 You can see how the center hole widens and this one is on the verge of collapse.
 I hate yarn barf.
 I do not mind untangling it, I do mind losing the time it takes to untangle it.
 Since the yarn winder creates “cakes” which will stand in one place and do not roll around, I pull from the outside of the cake.
 I never work from the center of the “cake” as that will cause it to collapse into itself the same as a center pull skein.
 Yes it is fun to rewind but constant rewinding, of collapsed yarn, will cause it to twist and curl and the more often you rewind the tighter the twist and the more it will curl when you try to use it.

 Winding 7 oz. on a 4 oz. winder, of course you can.